zzuse/hammerspoon/README.md

-# Cloned from Awesome-hammerspoon, as advertised.
+# Cloned and then modified from Awesome-hammerspoon.
+It is very personal and may not suit your needs.

-## Add private dir for personal use AppLaunchers and Model hotkeys
+## Add private dir for personal use Model hotkeys and AppLaunchers.
-## gethot key when enter each mode, more spoons, beautify...
+## Show hot key when enter each mode
+## More spoons
+## Caffeine
+## Beautify
+## remove personal not used functions
 ![modes](https://github.com/ashfinal/bindata/raw/master/screenshots/awesome-hammerspoon-modes.png)

 Awesome-hammerspoon is my collection of lua scripts for [Hammerspoon](http://www.hammerspoon.org/).
 It has highly modal-based, vim-styled key bindings, provides some functionality like desktop widgets, window management, application launcher, dictionary translation, cheatsheets... etc.

 ## Get started